Frances Wood, a distinguished former student of the late great Paul Kratochvil, reminds me of another of his stories.

 Paul liked to tell us this as we grappled with the use of classifiers (measure words) for Chinese nouns.
-The nearest equivalent in English is for collective nouns.
-In Chinese a basic all-purpose one is ge (“a person” is not yiren but yige ren), but one needs to use all kinds of classifiers before different types of nouns, like ben for a book (not yishu but yiben shu), or (if you wanna get pleasantly obscure, as I do) zuan for a sheng mouth-organ (yizuan sheng).
+The nearest equivalent in English is for collective nouns, like a gaggle of geese or a school of fish.
+In Chinese a basic all-purpose one is ge (“a person” is not yiren but yige ren), but one needs to use all kinds of classifiers before different types of nouns, like ben for a book (not yishu but yiben shu), or (if you wanna get pleasantly obscure—as I do) zuan for a sheng mouth-organ (yizuan sheng).

 Anyway, Paul was just a kid when American GIs liberated his home village in Czechoslovakia in May 1945.
 They were kind of heroes, and he began hanging out at their barracks, gradually picking up English—entirely through daily aural experience.